rossrobino/ovr/apps/docs/src/content/docs.md

 ## Introduction

-**ovr** is a [lightweight](https://bundlephobia.com/package/ovr) toolkit for building fast, streaming web applications using asynchronous JSX and a modern Fetch API-based router. t’s designed for server-side rendering (SSR) where performance and Time-To-First-Byte (TTFB) matter. ovr evaluates components concurrently and streams the resulting HTML in order, so browsers can fetch critical assets and render content progressively as soon as it arrives.
+**ovr** is a [lightweight](https://bundlephobia.com/package/ovr) toolkit for building fast, streaming web applications using asynchronous JSX and a modern Fetch API-based router.
+It’s designed for server-side rendering (SSR) where performance and Time-To-First-Byte (TTFB) matter. ovr evaluates components concurrently and streams the resulting HTML in order, so browsers can fetch critical assets and render content progressively as soon as it arrives.

 ```tsx
 import { App } from "ovr";